clapters/HappyHttpMod/README.md

    - Connect the HTTP Receiver Block to redstone dust and a redstone lamp or any other redstone mechanism.
    - Ensure the HTTP Sender Block is connected to a redstone input source (like a button or lever).

+## Configuration
+**Configure the Webhook Server**:
+   - After the first run, a configuration file named `happyhttpmod-config.json` will be generated in the Minecraft configuration directory (usually `.minecraft/config/`).
+   - Edit the `happyhttpmod-config.json` file to set up the webhook server's IP address and port:
+     ```json
+     {
+       "webhookServerIP": "",
+       "webhookServerPort": 4567
+     }
+     ```
+   - If `webhookServerIP` is left blank or missing, the server will use the IP of the local machine.
+If your machine has multiple IP addresses, specify the desired IP address to bind the server to that specific IP.

 ## Contributing
 Guidelines for contributing to the project.